-In a video game, it's not uncommon to have levels high up in the air, but a good chunk of them are getting a bit too cliche.
-Level with solid water vapor?
-Been there.
-Level on a plane?
-Done that.
-How do we spice it up?
+In a video game, it's not uncommon to have levels high up in the air, but how do we spice it up?
 By having it take place in a tornado, of course!
 Who cares if tornadoes are probably one of the most dangerous and common natural disasters?
 It's cool, it's surprising, and that's all that matters!
 Usually, you are told to not get near a tornado, but here, you just jump right into a whirling adventure!

 In reality, being able to survive a tornado, let alone the violent, strong winds that surround it from a mile radius would barely be possible, but not in this case.
 You simply have to find a way out of the whirlwind and you'll barely have a scratch done on you.
 Usually these types of levels have strong winds, almost everything flying around and at you, or said debris being your main ways of navigating the twister to remind you that you're in a tornado.

 - No One Lives Forever 2 has a trailer park hit by a tornado; you have to fight off ninjas inside one of the trailers as its picked up by the twister and beginning to disintegrate.

 - In Final Fantasy XIV, Garuda, the Lady of the Vortex, is fought in the Howling Eye, an Ixali stronghold wrapped in violent winds of Garuda's own creation.
 The winds are so powerful that only Cid Garlond and his Enterprise outfitted wtih a specialized aether disruptor are able to penetrate the tornado, as anyone else would be torn to shreds if they so much as approached it.
 Garuda will also shrink the arena with her Eye of the Storm ability, bringing the walls of the storm closer and damaging anyone who touches them.